Carleton Heights

 Homes were developed after World War II in the main Carleton Heights neighbourhood (then part of Nepean Township), located south of Meadowlands Drive.
 Most of these homes were not built until c.
 1950.
 The neighbourhood was originally built for War Veterans, thanks to the Veterans' Land Act.
 The houses were small, but were built on large lots (many of which were subdivided in the future).
-The Courtland Park section of the neighbourhood, located north of Dynes North was next to built.
+The Courtland Park section of the neighbourhood, located north of Dynes North was next to be built.
 Rideau View, located between Dynes and Meadowlands, and east of Claymor Avenue was built next, in the early 1960s.
 This area was expanded by the construction of the Debra Dynes Community Housing project, the Prince of Wales Complex and Chateau Royale apartments (east of Prince of Wales) and the Carleton Square neighbourhood (west of Claymor) in the early 1970s.
 Finally, the Prince of Wales on the Rideau neighbourhood was built in the late 2000s.

 Carleton Heights has a community centre which is adjacent to the Carleton Heights Curling Club and Carleton Heights Public School.